Media Types

 required: false

 The details page configuration.
-If not object is supplied, the default layout will be shown.
+If no object is supplied, the default layout is shown.
 This object can have the following properties:

 layout